MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 Use the following steps to confirm that your service worker runs.

-1. Your app should already be running on `localhost:3000`.
-If not, go ahead and run the following command.
+1. Navigate to your web app using `http://localhost:3000`.
+If your web app is not available, run the following command.

     ```shell
     npm start